+First following the basic model described in Section~\ref{sec_methods} and Eq~\eqref{eq_obj_llh}, we present two sets of experiments to a) show the robustness of our algorithm~\our to the pre-specified number of clusters, and b) compare with the Spectral Clustering (SC) algorithm.
+For all the simulations in this setting, all TADs have the same linkage probability $\alpha$ and the background has linkage probability $\beta$.

-In our first set of experiments (Figure~\ref{fig:model-sel} (a) and (b)), we show that the when the block-sizes are not too imbalanced.
-Our algorithm~\ref{eq_relaxed_llh} returns the correct TAD's along with some holes, as shown in Theorem~\ref{thm_main}.
+In our first set of experiments (Figure~\ref{fig:model-sel} (a) and (b)), we show that with somewhat balanced (but not necessarily equal) block-sizes,~\our returns the correct TAD's along with some holes, as shown in Theorem~\ref{thm_main}.
 Recall that, in our linear program, we use a constraint to specify an upper bound on the number of TADs.
-This constraint is given by $\sum_{ij}\pi_{ij}\leq K$.
-Here $\sum_{ij}\pi_{ij}$ represents the number of TADs.
+This constraint is given by $\sum_{ij}\pi_{ij}\leq K$, where $\sum_{ij}\pi_{ij}$ represents the number of TADs.
 In Figure~\ref{fig:model-sel} (a) we plot $\sum_{ij}\pi_{ij}$ after one iteration of the linear program, for the adjacency matrix in Figure~\ref{fig:model-sel} (b).
-We see that even though $K$ is increased to thirty, the estimated number of clusters levels of at $7$, which is precisely three TAD plus four inter-TAD regions.
-These TAD's detected by our algorithm are illustrated in Figure~\ref{fig:model-sel} (b).
-This illustrates our asymptotic result from Theorem~\ref{thm_main}.
-While one can come up with simple tests to eliminate the ``spurious'' TAD's, we saw that for real data, our post processing step (see Section~\ref{sec:post}) eliminates them effectively for both the base level and nested TADs.
+To be concrete, we set $n=1000, \alpha=.2,\beta=.05$, and three TADs of sizes $270$, $200$, and $220$.
+We also created CTCF sites at every 10 nodes for this experiment.
+We see that even though $K$ is increased to thirty, the estimated number of clusters levels off at $7$, which is precisely three TADs plus four inter-TAD regions, which illustrates our asymptotic result from Theorem~\ref{thm_main}.
+These TADs detected by~\our are illustrated in Figure~\ref{fig:model-sel} (b).
+While one can come up with simple tests to eliminate the ``spurious'' TADs, we saw that for real data, our post processing step (see Section~\ref{sec:post}) eliminates them effectively for both the base level and nested TADs.